Skip to main content

 While the endocrine system is vast, our focus here is on the hormones most directly involved in combined optimization protocols and their relationship with the cardiovascular system.
 Understanding their individual roles is the first step toward appreciating how their combined modulation impacts your health.

 Testosterone is a primary androgenic hormone, though it is vital for both male and female physiology.
 In men, it is the principal driver of male secondary sexual characteristics, but its systemic importance is profound.
-It regulates libido, bone mass, fat distribution, and strength, and the production of red blood cells.
+It regulates libido, bone mass, fat distribution, muscle mass and strength, and the production of red blood cells.

 From a cardiovascular perspective, testosterone helps maintain a healthy balance in cholesterol production and supports lean body mass, which is metabolically protective.
 Low levels of testosterone are consistently linked in clinical literature to an increased prevalence of obesity, insulin resistance, and metabolic syndrome, all of which are significant risk factors for cardiovascular disease.